singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 Registry
 --------

-The registry folder in the root of the repository, but you can change it to be a custom one with the config variable ``registry``
+The registry parameter is a list of one or more registry locations (filesystem directories) where shpc will search for ``container.yaml`` files.
+The default registry shipped with shpc is the folder in the root of the repository, but you can add or remove entries via the config variable ``registry``

 .. code-block:: console